 The team also focused on summarizing and reassessing the contours and contribution of sanctions to multilateral concerns.
 David Cortright, George Lopez, and Linda Gerber-Stellingwerf wrote two seminal chapters about the history of Security Council sanctions for The Oxford Handbook on the United Nations (2008) and The United Nations Security Council and War (2008), both published by Oxford University Press, and Lopez wrote entries on international sanctions for two new encyclopedia.

 The Sanctions & Security Research Project has continued to assess the use of sanctions to address a range of peace and conflict issues.
 In 2020 the team produced a report that assesses past UN sanctions cases to address the proliferation of weapons of mass destruction.
-On the subject of monitoring nonproliferation sanctions, George Lopez co-authored a chapter on the “The utility of related international organizations and law enforcement institutions for the work of UN sanctions monitors,” in Enrico Carisch and Loraine Rickard-Martin’s handbook: Sanctions on North Korea and Iran.
+George Lopez co-authored a chapter on the “The utility of related international organizations and law enforcement institutions for the work of UN sanctions monitors,” in Enrico Carisch and Loraine Rickard-Martin’s handbook: Sanctions on North Korea and Iran.

 The Sanctions & Security team has examined the evolution of targeted sanctions in Cortright and Lopez’s chapter on “Sanctions as Alternatives to War,” published in The Handbook on the Political Economy of War, and George Lopez contributed a chapter on “Sanctions” to The Oxford Handbook on the United Nations in 2018.